-Because they are a woman - "meri tasol na ol meri no inap" Because of a sickness they have - "em kisim sik long koap olsem na em mas rabis man" Because they are young - "ol yut nogat save" Because they are old - "ol lapun ol ino fit" Because they 'failed' at school or didn't go to school - "yu no skul meri pasim maus" Because they have a disability - "ol disabel ol ino inap" Because they are poor - "man nating" Because of their religion - "ol lain bilong narapela lotu maski" Because of their language or clan or ples - "ol i narapela lain gen na lusim ol" Because they are from somewhere else - "ol kam lain olsem na noken bisi long ol"

-With your colleagues, discuss why it matters if some people have less choices and options?
+Because they are a woman - "meri tasol na ol meri no inap" Because of a sickness they have - "em kisim sik long koap olsem na em mas rabis man" Because they are young - "ol yut nogat save" Because they are old - "ol lapun ol ino fit" Because they 'failed' at school or didn't go to school - "yu no skul meri pasim maus" Because they have a disability - "ol disabel ol ino inap" Because they are poor - "man nating" Because of their religion - "ol lain bilong narapela lotu maski" Because of their language or clan or ples - "ol i narapela lain gen na lusim ol" Because they are from somewhere else - "ol kam lain olsem na noken bisi long ol" Because of the political party they support - "ol i no givim vot long mipela wari bilong ol" Discussion With your colleagues, discuss why it matters if some people have less choices and options?
 Why does it matter if some people are left behind?

-There are three big reasons why it matters if some people are being left behind:

-It matters because it's not fair.
+There are three big reasons why it matters if some people are being left behind: It matters because it's not fair.
 Tarangu.
 Wari.
 Tok bilong Jisas.
 Have a heart.
 Mi sori long ol.
 Spiritual development.
 Everyone has the human right to have the same choices and options no matter who they are.
+Equality.
 Em wan.
 Na tu, it matters because bel hat na bagarap bilong ol lain we yumi yet save misimaut o abrus bai kam bek long yumi long fran.
 Em bai olsem.
 People who are left behind can turn to crime and drugs.
 They can get disease and sickness which spreads.
 Hangre tu save mekim.
 They can become dependent on other people and the Government.
 Yumi ol lain long fran bai yumi yet kisim bagarap.